fedegonzal/ista-test/README.md

 To run the VueJS version of the application:
 1. Install VueJS and DataTables dependencies.
 You can do it with npm: ```npm install```
 2. Go to the folder [vuejs](vuejs) and run the local webserver: ```npm run dev```

-There is two versions of the VueJS application:
-- Using DataTables plugin.
-- Without DataTables plugin, doing interactive sortering by myself.

-You will see both when the app starts.

 ### Ruby on Rails